 Several weeks ago, the folks at Shark contacted me, asking if I would like to test their newest upright vacuum, the Shark Apex DuoClean Zero-M Vacuum.
 I said that I would, but made no promises to review or recommend.
 I was skeptical because how could they possibly improve on what I consider perfection in a vacuum?

-Before this machine arrived, I did a little poking around the SharkClean website to figure out what all this means.
+Before this machine arrived, I did a little poking around to figure out what all this means.
 I learned: